The Ultimate Guide to the Local Storage Security Camera

 SD Cards

-SD cards are one of the most popular storage options available for security cameras.
+SD cards are one of the best local storage options available for security cameras.
 They store data on a small chip that is housed inside a plastic casing.
 The size of the card varies depending on its capacity, with the most common sizes being 32GB, 64GB, and 128GB.

 SD cards are very common in security cameras, so many computers support viewing content on SD cards.
 If you have a device that is not compatible with SD cards, card-reading USB adapters are available at a low cost.